 Artistic Director, Theatre J

-Adam Immerwahr (he/him/his) is the artistic director of Theater J, the nation’s leading Jewish theater.
-He served as the associate artistic director of McCarter Theatre (Princeton, NJ) and the resident director of Passage Theatre (Trenton, NJ).
+Adam Immerwahr (he/him/his) is the artistic director of Village Theatre outside Seattle, Washington.
+Previously, he served as the artistic director of Theater J in Washington, DC, and as associate artistic director of McCarter Theatre (Princeton, NJ).
 Adam served on the producing team of multiple productions that have transferred to Broadway and Off-Broadway, including the world premiere of Christopher Durang’s Vanya and Sonia and Masha and Spike.
 As a director, his work has been seen across the world, from Aspen to Zimbabwe.
 He has directed off-Broadway and at many of the nation’s premier regional theaters, such as McCarter Theatre, Walnut Street Theater, Cleveland Play House, Woolly Mammoth, and many others.
 He currently serves on the board of the Alliance for Jewish Theater.
 DL Fellow 2008.

 Candis C. Jones